asdfractal/yggdrasil-labs/README.md

 ### Styles
 I have wanted to use scss for some time and this project I have decided to implement it for the first time.
 I have used [this](https://matthewelsom.com/blog/simple-scss-playbook.html) resource as a guide for the architechture.

+### Wireframes
+Using the program Pencil I designed wireframes for desktop and mobile/tablet.
+The mobile/tablet are combined because there will be minimal differences in the design.
+The wireframes can be viewed [here](/wireframes/).